shanbhagdivya/Java-Lab-Assignments/README.md

 Factorial Calculator (assignment7_part2): This application computes the factorial of a provided number within the range of 0 to 15.
 It raises a custom exception, FactorialException, if the input number falls outside this range.
 Instructions for usage: java assignment7_part2 ...

 String Matcher (assignment7_part3): This program requests the user to input a string and verifies if it matches the string "India".
 It throws a custom exception NOMATCHEXCP if the input string does not correspond to "India".
 No command-line arguments are necessary for usage.

+***Lab Assignment 9***

+The provided Java code demonstrates creating, starting, and manipulating a thread using the 'Thread' class.
+It sets and retrieves the thread's name and priority, checks its liveness, and pauses the main thread for 2 seconds before checking the thread's liveness again.
+This code serves as a concise educational example illustrating basic thread management functionalities in Java.